kharole/kafka-patterns/README.md

 ```
 - bunch of probes - p1, p2, p3 attached to an oscilloscope - debugger

-Now you can proceed with the most pleasureful part - attach the batter and let it run.
+Now you can proceed with the most pleasureful part - attach the battery and let it run.
 But be careful and observe polarity.